-The induction step for the dynamic programming algorithm is the following. \begin{proposition} Let $\nu$ be a non-root node of~$\BB$ and $\alpha$ be the arc of~$\BB$ incident to~$\nu$ that is the closest to the root~$\rho$.
-Assume that, for each arc~$\beta\ne\alpha$ of~$\BB$ incident to~$\nu$, we are given an exhaustive list of sparse bounding graphs for~$G_\beta$.
-Then we can, in $(c+w)^{O(c+w)}$ time, compute an exhaustive list of $(c+w)^{O(c+w)}$ sparse bounding graphs for~$G_\alpha$. \end{proposition}
+The induction step for the dynamic programming algorithm is the following. \begin{proposition} There is a universal constant~$K>0$ such that the following holds.
+Let $\nu$ be a non-root node of~$\BB$ and $\alpha$ be the arc of~$\BB$ incident to~$\nu$ that is the closest to the root~$\rho$.
+Assume that, for each arc~$\beta\ne\alpha$ of~$\BB$ incident to~$\nu$, we are given an exhaustive list of at most $(c+w)^{K(c+w)}$ sparse bounding graphs for~$G_\beta$.
+Then we can, in $(c+w)^{O(c+w)}$ time, compute an exhaustive list of at most $(c+w)^{K(c+w)}$ sparse bounding graphs for~$G_\alpha$. \end{proposition}

 Assuming Proposition~\ref{P:dynprog}, the proof of which is deferred to the next subsection, it is easy to prove Proposition~\ref{P:algo}: \begin{proof}[Proof of Proposition~\ref{P:algo}, assuming Proposition~\ref{P:dynprog}] We apply the algorithm of Proposition~\ref{P:dynprog} in a bottom-up manner in the rooted branch decomposition~$\BB$.
-Let $\alpha$ be the arc of~$\BB$ incident with the root node~$\rho$.
-We end up with an exhaustive list of sparse bounding graphs for~$G_\alpha=G$.
+Note that, as stated, Proposition~\ref{P:dynprog} handles the base case of the recursion, namely, the case where $\nu$ is a leaf.
+So let $\alpha$ be the arc of~$\BB$ incident with the root node~$\rho$.
+We end up with an exhaustive list of at most $(c+w)^{K(c+w)}$ sparse bounding graphs for~$G_\alpha=G$.
 By definition of a bounding graph, if this list is non-empty, then $G$ has an embedding on~$\complex$.
 On the other hand, by definition of an exhaustive list, if this list is empty, then $G$ has no sparse proper cellular embedding on~$\complex$.

 There are $O(n)$ recursive calls, each of which takes $(c+w)^{O(c+w)}$ time. \end{proof}